-Born into a troubled family on June 29, 1933 in Houston, Texas and abandoned by his alcoholic father at a young age, John became both an academic overachiever and an out-of-control teenager.
+Born into a troubled family on June 29, 1933, in Houston, Texas and abandoned by his alcoholic father at a young age, John became both an academic overachiever and an out-of-control teenager.
 He later studied for the Roman Catholic priesthood at a Basilian seminary where he remained for nine and one-half years, leaving just a few days prior to being ordained.
-During that time he earned his Bachelor of Arts and Master degrees in psychology, philosophy, and theology from St. Michael’s College at the University of Toronto, graduating Magna Cum Laude.
-He continued his post graduate studies at Rice University and earned a Masters of Spiritual Psychology at University of Santa Monica.
+During that time he earned his Bachelor of Arts and Master’s degrees in psychology, philosophy, and theology from St. Michael’s College at the University of Toronto, graduating Magna Cum Laude.
+He continued his post-graduate studies at Rice University and earned a Master of Spiritual Psychology at the University of Santa Monica.
 Throughout his education, John was the recipient of many merit awards, including, the Trustees’ Scholarship, John MacDonald Scholarship in Philosophy, Cardinal Mercier Gold Medal in Philosophy and the Trustees’ Gold Medal for Academic Excellence.

 TELEVISION, RADIO, NEWSPAPER & MAGAZINE SHOWS & INTERVIEWS

 Over the past 35 years the venerable John Bradshaw hosted, appeared on, been interviewed on over 800 television and radio shows worldwide.
 John presented over 5000 keynote speeches, workshops, lectures and talks, and over 1,600 one to two-day intensive workshops (US and Internationally.)